 FlatList is a component responsible for the display of a list with similar data objects.
 The display of every element has an identical format and uses a common stylesheet.
 The data goes in a structured and scrollable manner.

 The FlatList component comes into play when you need to display a long scrollable list of items.
-Enterprise Business Apps in minutes.
-Generate Now!
+Web Apps Generator

 The data prop is the data that is displayed in the FlatList component.
 The type of data can be any from starting an array of numbers to an array filled with JSON objects that you fetched through API.